Some links on this page are affiliate links. See full disclosure in the page footer.

 Wi‑Fi and Wireless Internet

 Do you remember the days of dial-up internet and tangled cables?
-That all changed with the invention and widespread adoption of Wi-Fi in the 2000s.
+That all changed as Wi-Fi became widely adopted in the 2000s.
 Originally introduced in 1997, Wi-Fi technology became mainstream during the early 2000s, providing faster, cable-free internet access.

 This innovation revolutionized how people accessed information, enabling multiple devices to connect simultaneously without physical constraints.